curl/curl/docs/libcurl/opts/CURLOPT_CONNECT_TO.md

-Each single string should be written using the format HOST:PORT:CONNECT-TO-HOST:CONNECT-TO-PORT where HOST is the host of the request, PORT is the port of the request, CONNECT-TO-HOST is the host name to connect to, and CONNECT-TO-PORT is the port to connect to.
+Each single string should be written using the format HOST:PORT:CONNECT-TO-HOST:CONNECT-TO-PORT where HOST is the host of the request, PORT is the port of the request, CONNECT-TO-HOST is the hostname to connect to, and CONNECT-TO-PORT is the port to connect to.

 The first string that matches the request's host and port is used.